 Analyzing and Reporting on Respondent Scores Surveys Research

-Analysis and reporting of survey results deserve as much care as survey construction.
-Market researchers agree that it is important to communicate survey results to audiences with clarity.
-It is never wasted effort to explain in layman’s language how the survey results were analyzed and what the reporting conventions mean.
-This is particularly true when survey results are reported as statistics.
+Market researchers agree it's important to communicate survey results to audiences with clarity.
+It's never wasted effort to explain in layman’s language how the survey results were analyzed and what the reporting conventions mean.
+This is particularly true when survey results are reported as statistics; the analysis and reporting of survey results deserves as much care as survey construction.

-The top box scores are the highest rating points on a scale that has been used by respondents to indicate their answers to what are typically closed-end question items in the survey.
+The top-box scores indicate the highest rating points on a survey scale.
 For example, if the survey participants were asked to respond to the survey questions by using a 5-point Likert scale, each point on the scale would be associated with a descriptive phrase or term.
 It helps to think of the scale as being vertically arranged—like a stack of children’s alphabet blocks—with the most positive possible response on the top and the most negative response on the bottom.
-The top-box is typically assigned the number “5” by the market researchers and is the most positive of the responses, and “4” is the second most positive of the possible responses, if the survey participant marks either one of these responses, they have given a top-box response.
+The top-box is typically assigned the number “5” by the market researchers and is the most positive of the responses, and “4” is the second most positive of the possible responses.
+If the survey participant marks either one of these responses, they have given a so-called top-box response.

-Often, the tendency is to focus attention on the frequency or percentage of survey responses in the top-box.
-But it is important to consider the frequency of responses in the bottom two boxes, as well.
+The tendency is to focus attention on the frequency or percentage of survey responses in the top-box.
+You should also pay special attention to the frequency of responses in the bottom two boxes, as well.
 A high percentage score in the top-box range should not be allowed to eclipse bottom box scores altogether.
-One of the best ways to address this split analysis is to place a ceiling on the frequency or percentage of responses that are within the bottom box, just as a certain frequency or percentage in the top-box range is designated as the level to aim for either quarterly or annually.
+One way to address this split analysis is to place a ceiling on the frequency or percentage of responses that are within the bottom box, just as a certain frequency or percentage in the top-box range is designated as the level to aim for either quarterly or annually.

 Data interpretation is made stronger when the frequency distribution and the cumulative frequency distribution are also provided.
-The frequency distribution shows the percent of responses for each question item that correspond to the points on the rating scale used by respondents to provide their answers to the survey.
+The frequency distribution shows the percent of responses for each question that correspond to the points on the rating scale.
 Cumulative percentages show the percent of responses up to and including all the previous points on the rating scale.

-For year-to-year comparisons of surveys research that is conducted annually, the central tendency of the frequency distribution is one of the most valuable statistical tools.
-The mean or arithmetic average, which may require weighting to be accurate, provides the best overall statistic of the typical rating given by survey respondents.
+For year-to-year comparisons of surveys research conducted annually, the central tendency of the frequency distribution is one of the most valuable statistical tools.
+The mean, or arithmetic average, which may require weighting to be accurate, provides the best overall statistic of the typical rating given by survey respondents.
 In fact, it can be informative to overlay the frequency distributions of survey results from several years in order to compare the mean, median, skewness, and kurtosis of the distribution.
-This can be accomplished digitally by using Excel or the embedded capacity of a number of survey software applications.
+This can be accomplished digitally by using Excel or the embedded capacity of a survey software application.

 Customer Satisfaction Is a Special Case